RAMSEY COUNTY HISTORICAL SOCIETY

 Say It In Dakota

 Campers experience a year in the life of the Dakota in the early 1800s.
 During this week-long, hands-on camp, kids explore seasonal activities including the maple sugar camp, wild rice village, life in the tipi, hunting games, methods of travel and much more.
 Activities and crafts are integrated with Dakota language and song.
-This exciting camp is led by Gibbs staff and instructors from the U of MN Dakota Language Dept.
+This unique and exciting camp is led by Gibbs staff and instructors from the U of MN Dakota Language Dept.

 Campers washing the pig!